-The provider of home/vehicle accessibility and adaptation services must hold an applicable state and or business license and demonstrate the capacity to make the needed modifications and install equipment according to applicable local and state building codes and be an enrolled NC Medicaid Durable Medical Equipment and Supplies provider.
+The Independent Contractor must hold an applicable state and or business license and demonstrate the capacity to make the needed modifications and install equipment according to applicable local and state building codes and be an enrolled NC Medicaid Durable Medical Equipment and Supplies provider.
 Providers must have the ability to install items according to the manufacturer's specifications and requirements.
-The Case management entity entity shall approve the provider of home accessibility and adaptation service.
+The case management entity does not provide or render this service.
+The case management entity approves the provider/vendor to render the equipment, modification or technology.